About Kiane Ink

 Author, performer, facilitator and entrepreneur, Dinahsta Thomas, also known as Miss Kiane, loves all things artsy.
 A native of Queens, NY Miss Kiane was born to an African American mother and a West African father.
 Consequently, Miss Kiane enjoys the benefits of a diverse and rich cultural background.
 Much of which shows up in her creative writing, performances and presentations.

 As a performer, Miss Kiane has shared her poetry in several venues including Busboys and Poets, Alice’s Jazz and Cultural Center, Storytellers, The Synergy Center and several faith-based settings.
 She’s appeared on a host of podcasts and T.V. shows such as Sojourn with Words, a CTV Poetry Cable Show hosted by Prince George’s County Poet Laureate Sistah Joy Alford, Color Me Poetry, directed by a DMV staple of poetry Danny Queen, and Maryland State’s Poet Laureate Grace Cavalier’s long standing radio broadcast, The Poet and the Poem.
 She has authored two chapbooks; Think on These Things and Syncopated Hearts, produced one CD project, Permanent Impression: Poetries & Melodies and a poetry video “Hearing and Seeing“.
 Additionally, Miss Kiane has several individually published poems in publications such as Paris Lit Up n 08, an international magazine that features poetry of poets across the globe.
-Currently, Miss Kiane enjoys hosting open mic night at Busboys and Poets Shirlington and Anacostia locations where she takes pride in creating a safe environment for veteran and novice creatives alike can mount the stage with a sense of comfort and ease.
+Currently, Miss Kiane enjoys hosting open mic night at Busboys and Poets at various locations including Hyattsville, Shirlington and Anacostia where she takes pride in creating a safe environment for veteran and novice creatives alike can mount the stage with a sense of comfort and ease.

 Miss Kiane is the owner of Kiane Ink Healing in the Pen, LLC, a creative arts company that uses poetry and creative expression as a platform for hope, healing, and social change.
 In addition to spoken word performances, writing workshops and charitable community events, Miss Kiane has started a non-profit called The Inkwell committed to facilitating hope, awareness and self-love through creative writing and guided reflection.
 And when Miss Kiane is not hosting a poetry event, sharing her poetry or facilitating a writing workshop, she can be found binge watching episodes of SVU, cuddling with her dogs Brody and Jelly Bean and laughing at Tik Tok videos.